A More Genderless, Hopeless, Meaningless Society

 Our right to Life does not belong to Caesar.
 Love does not belong to Caesar.
 Marriage does not belong to Caesar.
 Our sexuality does not belong to Caesar.
 Our hope does not belong to Caesar.

-Mainstream media, in its typical dereliction of journalistic duty, has been celebrating the “heroic transition” of Olympian Bruce Jenner from a man to a man deeply confused.
+Mainstream media, in its typical dereliction of journalistic duty, has been celebrating the “heroic transition” of Olympian Bruce Jenner as he exchanged his manhood for faux femininity.
 Never mind the incredible irony of LGBTQ advocates rejecting the biological reality of binary gender yet affirming it when one wants to “transition” from a man to a woman or vice versa.
 Even conservative Rick Santorum has capitulated to the cult of transgenderism, saying of Jenner: “If he says he’s a woman, then he’s a woman.”
 I can say I’m Asian, and even believe it with all my heart; it doesn’t make me Asian.

-Bruce Jenner will never biologically be a woman, yet too many are fine with treating our genitalia like accessories that need to be swapped out to match a different outfit.
-Santorum apparently doesn’t agree with the former chief psychiatrist-in-chief at Johns Hopkins Hospital, Dr. Paul R. McHugh, who says transgenderism is a “mental disorder” and that “sex-change” is biologically impossible.
+Bruce Jenner will never biologically be a woman, yet too many are fine with treating our genitalia like accessories that need to be swapped out to match a different outfit or mood.
+Santorum disagrees with science.
+The former chief psychiatrist-in-chief at Johns Hopkins Hospital, Dr. Paul R. McHugh, describes transgenderism as a “mental disorder” and that “sex-change” is biologically impossible.
 McHugh also indicates that the suicide rate of “transgendered” people, who’ve gone through the drastic “reassignment surgery” is 20 times higher than non-transgendered people.
 Where’s the compassion in any of this?

 What exactly are we affirming Mr. Santorum, mainstream media, and churches across America?
 More importantly than ignoring McHugh’s documented medical evidence is ignoring the essence of salvation—becoming a new creation.
 When we discard the possibility of God transforming any life or any situation, we’ve given the Gospel reassignment surgery.